STOP-MOTION

 Jan Maas - Bio

 Jan Maas is a character animator, animation director and storyboard artist currently based in Portland, Oregon, United States.
-His main focus for many years has been feature film stop-motion animation, mostly working at LAIKA, animating on films such as Missing Link (2019), Kubo and the Two Strings (2016) and Coraline (2009).
+His main focus for many years has been feature film stop-motion animation, most recently as a Lead Animator on Oscar winning “Guillermo Del Toro’s Pinocchio” (2022).
+Before that Jan spent many years working at LAIKA (and other places), animating on films such as Missing Link (2019), Kubo and the Two Strings (2016) and Coraline (2009).

-He was awarded the 2016 Annie Award for “Outstanding Individual Achievement For Character Animation in a Feature Production” for his work on Kubo and the Two Strings by ASIFA-Hollywood.
+He has been honored with some of Animations highest awards, such as an EMMY in 2024 for “Outstanding Individual Achievement For Character Animation in a Television Series” and the 2016 ANNIE award for “Outstanding Individual Achievement For Character Animation in a Feature Production” for his work on Kubo and the Two Strings by ASIFA-Hollywood.
 He was also one of the key animators on the Oscar-winning animated short Peter and the Wolf (2005).

 With an animation degree from Volda-College in Norway, and a strong background in drawing and anatomy, Jan works in Europe, Scandinavia, Australia and the US.
 Other noteworthy credits include The Boxtrolls (2014), ParaNorman (2012), The Pirates - Band of Misfits (Aardman 2012), $9.99 (2008), Max & Co (2006), as well as animation directing/animating on the much-loved TV series Pingu (2005).